Decipher/textimage/README.txt

 the text entered in the field to produce an image with it.
 In the field text you can enter the tokens directly, or [textimage:default] in which case Textimage will just fetch and use the default text entered in the image effect UI.
-If your image style is built with multiple 'Textimage text' effects, the text field needs to be multi-value as well.
-Each text field value will be used by one 'Textimage text' effect in the same sequence.
 Tokens will be resolved against the 'node' (current content) and 'user' token types.

 If you select a Textimage formatter for an 'image' field, Textimage will use the text entered in the default text in the image effect UI to produce the